Heatblur-Simulations/f-4e-manual/src/dcs/tape_player.md

 > **OGG** for the sound file.
 Also make sure the file names do not contain any
 > special Unicode characters, such as `·` or `你好`, DCS tends to crash on
 > those.
+>
+> To speedup loading times DCS introduced a song cache.
+Unfortunately, this
+> mechanism disables the ability to load custom songs.
+Either replace the
+> existing soundtracks with yours (so that they share the same name), or
+> manually delete the sound cache file `sdef.tar`.